mchmarny/next19/README.md

 ## Change Context

-For demoing between CR and Kn.
+For demoing between CR and Knative.

 Current context